 Michele Frendo received her B.S. degree in Biomedical Engineering at the University of California, Davis in 2008.
 She will be graduating from the University of Southern California with her PhD in Neuroscience in May 2014.
 Michele's research interests include neural development, neuroregeneration and neurodegenerative diseases.
 In her free time, Michele enjoys snowboarding, baking, cooking, reading, hiking, bicycling, planning events, sewing, traveling and spending time with her family.

 Samantha Hain is a Cell and Molecular Biology major at CSUN.
-She is participating in the CSUN-UCLA Bridges to Stem Cell Research Program where she will be researching the role of BMPs in directing cell fate during the embryonic development of neural circuits.
+She participated in the 2016 CSUN-UCLA Bridges to Stem Cell Research Program, and was the first to show that BMPs could be used to direct human iPS cells towards dorsal spinal interneural fates.
 Outside of the lab Samantha enjoys reading, art, going to the beach, and spending time with family and friends.

 Graduate student (2005-2011)